 The food delivery market is hot, and it’s extremely hard to turn customers into regulars and keep them around.
 Customers can simply lose interest in your app or find another app that provides more options or faster delivery.
 Businesses that don’t focus on maintaining a regular customer base can suffer in the long term.

 The online food delivery market is growing and has great potential.
-But with the arrival of big beasts like Uber Eats and Amazon Restaurant, getting market share will be hard for startups in 2020.
+But with the arrival of big beasts like Uber Eats and Amazon Restaurant, getting market share will be hard for startups.
 Big companies have all the resources needed to capture the majority of the market, causing independent food delivery startups to fail.
 People are more likely to trust a familiar name like Amazon than to give a chance to an unknown startup.

 Solution: You’ll have to come up with something that your competitors don’t have.
 It can be an interesting feature or a UI/UX that differentiates your product.
 For example, you can make your app social media friendly so customers have information on what others are ordering and what’s trending in the restaurant world.